 It was the first week of July and I was stuffing my woollens into a 60-litre rucksack to catch a bus to Manali.
 Rains just lashed Delhi the other day and my mom's frantic calls were getting a little too frequent.
 "Who goes on a trek in the monsoon?" she shrieked at me over the phone, making me momentarily hearing-impaired.
-But I cross-checked on Google again - a motivating article by the founder of one of India’s better trekking groups popped up, reinforcing my decision to pay the Hampta Pass a visit this time of the year.
-To convince myself a bit more, I reminded my nerves that I have booked my trek through Indiahikes , one of the largest and most successful trekking outfits in India.
-The blend of the two boosters really helped and five days later, as I peeked out of my tent at the Balu Ka Ghera, our second campsite on the way to the pass of my dreams, I couldn’t help but thank the article and Indiahikes' Hampta Pass page, which had me convinced to go for this trek even during the monsoons.
+But I cross-checked on Google again - a motivating article by the founder of one of India’s better trekking groups, Indiahikes, popped up, reinforcing my decision to pay the Hampta Pass a visit this time of the year.
+And surely enough, five days later, as I peeked out of my tent at the Balu Ka Ghera, our second campsite on the way to the pass of my dreams, I couldn’t help but thank the article that had me convinced to go for this trek even during the monsoons.

 I had woken up amid lush greenery at the foothills of snow-clad mountains, as monsoonal clouds glowed pink and gold in the morning sun.
 As I nestled a hot cup of tea in my hands, I saw a patch of bright flowers right next to my tent, the grass around it a refreshing shade of light green, glistening with morning dew.
 This moment of beauty, almost an exclusive part of monsoon treks, set the tone of my first solo trek experience.
 Taking in every inch of this paradisiacal place, the tranquility pierced only by the call of the occasional cicada and the gurgling of a distant Himalayan stream, I felt the irresistible urge to call up my mother and share this moment of bliss with her.
 But like every other urban need, the network signal had faltered and died just two days into the trek - and we were now at 10,500 ft.
 So I did the only thing I could - I clicked a picture for her.